 Several different reasons may contribute to you receiving a major in your driving test.
 Some are things that you can avoid yourself, and some are just bad luck, being in the wrong place at the wrong time.
-However, there are some common issues that your driving instructor in Sheffield would have regularly come across as a reoccurring problem.
+However, there are some common issues that your driving instructor would have regularly come across as a reoccurring problem.
 If you want to find out things that you can do to help your test go smoothly then keep reading!

 You have mirrors all over your car for a reason, so make the most out of them.
-It is more than likely that you will hear your driving instructor in Bolton repeat the phrase ‘mirror, signal, manoeuver’ throughout your lessons and this is because it is one of the most important things that you need to remember.
+It is more than likely that you will hear your driving instructor repeat the phrase ‘mirror, signal, manoeuver’ throughout your lessons and this is because it is one of the most important things that you need to remember.
 It is critical that you check your mirrors not only when doing manoeuvres, but when you do just about anything while driving, changing lane, speeding up, slowing down, changing directions.
 By check mirrors, it doesn’t mean that you have to stare in your mirror for an extended period, just take a quick glance to ensure that you are completely aware of your surroundings and know exactly what is going on outside the car.
 To pass your test, you need to prove to your examiner that you will be a safe driver and they can trust you to drive independently, always looking around and being aware is one of the main ways of proving this.

 Not all roads are the same, you will not always be in the same lanes for everything, not every roundabout will be a left lane to turn left and right lane to turn right.
 This means it is vital that you are always checking road markings and road signs to check that your positioning is right and you are in the correct lane.
 If you do realise that you are in the wrong lane then as long as you change lane in due time, there will be no issues.
 Changing lane last minute will not only cause panic but it’s also not always possible to cut in last minute.
 You could end up being forced to go the wrong way, different to the direction in which you were asked to go by your examiner.